grafana/pyroscope/docs/sources/configure-client/language-sdks/nodejs.md

 # NodeJS

-## How to add NodeJS profiling to your application
+## Add NodeJS profiling to your application

 To start profiling a NodeJS application, you need to include the npm module in your app: